deShortOne/money-manager-v3/README.md

 docker run -e Database:Paelagus_RO="User ID=${username};Password=asdf;Host=172.17.0.1;Port=5432;Database=deshortone" -e ASPNETCORE_ENVIRONMENT="Development" -p 1235:8080 be-queries-image
 ```
 ## How to test

+### In the cloud
+Simply run in github actions

+### Docker engine (in WSL) on windows
+Ensure dockerd is running
-Either use [act](https://github.com/nektos/act), run dotnet test, run in visual studio(but ensure dockerd is running) or in github actions
+Then run dotnet test, run tests in an ide or run in [act](https://github.com/nektos/act).
-Will need docker
+This is how I run my tests so here it is first

-### Tests not running due to connection being refused?
+#### Tests not running due to connection being refused?
-Might need to enable dockerd
 In ubuntu, create a file
 ```
 /etc/docker/daemon.json